fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/06_const.md

 Advantages of `const`/`constexpr`:

 - prevents bugs caused by accidental assignments
-- makes code easier to understand - the reader does not have to worry about assignments
+- makes code easier to understand - the reader does not have to worry about potential changes

 ## summary